Words similar to etymologically

 But a chair is virtually anything for an individual to sit on and cap, etymologically at least, originally meant cape (with a hood) or so the OED has it.

-Note that the word(s) should be etymologically distinct, not merely have different meanings, so fast quick/ firm does not qualify.
+Note that the words should be etymologically distinct, so refuse, minute, contract do not qualify.